Althorix50/LocuSense_repo/README.md

 - **LoRaWAN (Wio-E5)** – long-range, ultra-low-power operation (few µA sleep current)
 - **ESP32-C6 (Matter over Thread)** – fully integrated with Home Assistant as a sleepy end device (SED)

-A 2.13" e-ink display shows current air quality and device status, and can be safely omitted in long-life, headless deployments.
+A 2.13" e-ink display shows current air quality and device status.
+It can be safely omitted in long-life, headless deployments where every µA matters.

 ![LocuSense node with e-ink display](docs/images/locusense_hw.jpg)
 ---